-You can define a recording schedule for the camera in the "Record Schedule" window (see Figure 8 below).
-The video recordings are saved onto a SD card inserted in the camera or a NAS.
+You can define a recording schedule for the camera in the "Record Schedule" window (see Figure 8 on page 74).
+The video recordings are saved onto an SD card inserted in the camera or a NAS.
 The camera's SD card can provide a backup in case of network failure.
 The SD card is not provided with the camera.